 Or, as Gartner puts it: "CDM combines social software with Business Intelligence.
 This combination can dramatically improve the quality of decision-making by directly linking the information contained in BI systems with collaborative input gleaned through the use of social software.”

 Collaborative BI encompasses many features for sharing and discussing data analysis, as well as for deciding on collective action.
 Without going into unnecessary detail, here’s a simple example: Adding annotations to a sales report enables users to instantly understand the real-world events that gave rise to notable trends, without having to drill through to more granular detail.
 But, what it also does, is match peaks and troughs in the chart with actual events, thereby validating its accuracy.

-For more articles on the importance of collaboration and BI, simply search the Yellowfin blog HERE >
+For more on the importance of collaboration and BI, take a look at the collaborative BI report HERE >